Opening of the Year: Middle Kingdom

 The association with the New Year and the celebration of the rising of Sopdet appears solidly for the first time in the Middle Kingdom.
 However, it is possible this is referenced in ivory carvings from the First Dynasty in the Old Kingdom.

 The regnal year started at the New Year in the Middle Kingdom.

-Record from around the time of Senusret I's reign indicate a nighttime fire lighting ritual was done on tha New Year, and on the fifth intercalary day (functionally, New Year's Eve).
+Record from around the time of Senusret I's reign indicate a nighttime fire lighting ritual was done on the New Year, and on the fifth intercalary day (functionally, New Year's Eve).

 New Kingdom

 By the Ramesside period, the term "Birth of Re (msw.t-Rꜥ)" became preferred over "Opening of the Year (wpy-rnp.t)".
 Beginning of the year (tpy-rnp.t), was not always used calendrically, and seems to sometimes translate to "annual".
 The term front of eternity (ḥꜣ.t nḥḥ) was also associated with the New Year (as well as other dates connected to royal accessions), and may have been a poetic way of wishing the king more years in his reign.

 At least the first three days of the year were public holidays due to Opening of the Year festivities, though more are sometimes recorded.
 The festivities seem to have typically lasted nine days in the New Kingdom, starting on the day before the intercalary days.

+Fire and torch lighting to keep away malicious spirits were common practices in this era, and ritual combat took place during a water procession on a temple lake.